binary-com/academy/_posts/en/2015-04-21-login-facility-upgrade.md

 ---
 layout: post
-title:  Login facility upgrade
+title:  "Login facility upgrade"
+language: en
-permalink: /login-facility-upgrade/
+permalink: /en/login-facility-upgrade/
 excerpt: "Binary.com will soon be upgrading the login facility on its website in an effort to conform to prevailing standards and industry practices."
 ---